bumbu/svg-pan-zoom/README.md

 ### Questions, How To's, Need Help

 If you have any other type of questions, problems, your code is not working or you want to critique the library - you can use StackOverflow.
-Just tag you question with [`svgpanzoom`](http://stackoverflow.com/questions/tagged/svgpanzoom).
+Just tag your question with [`svgpanzoom`](http://stackoverflow.com/questions/tagged/svgpanzoom).

 ### Contributions/Pull Requests